straw-hat-team/adr/adrs/4937890790/README.md

 improve the source code's quality.

-If you already thought about a name and knew the context, and gave it a name inside your module, don't force users to think about a new name; you can take advantage of named-exports.
+If you already thought about a name and knew the context, and gave it a name inside your module, don't force users to think about a new name every time they must import the component, most of the case the named you came up with is good enough; so you can take advantage of named-exports.

 Also, using default-exports makes it harder to understand the context of things across the codebase.